Sara Todd

 • Loss or Grief External link

-In our work together, your grieving will be accepted and seen for the normal, healing process that it is.
-Grieving is a normal, necessary process that makes us human.
+In our work together, your grieving will be accepted and seen for the natural and innate healing process that it is.
+Grieving is a necessary and transformational process that makes us human.
 We grieve because we’re attached.
 We love.
 We grieve.
 It measures the depth and intensity of our attachment and love for people, places, experiences, and other living beings.

 • LGBTQ Issues External link

 Prior to working in mental health, I spent many years within LGBTQ rights movements.
-I care deeply about the impact of social injustice, homophobia, and transphobia on your mental health.
-I identify as queer and agender.
+I care deeply about the impact of social injustice and trans-homophobia on your mental health.
+I identify as queer and agender/non-binary.
 I radically welcome and affirm all the beautiful and diverse ways you may identify and express yourself.

 • Spirituality External link